 If you really are going to do this thing, you really need to prepare yourself for the fact that you are going to get knocked back a few times.

 The more emails I send, the more knockbacks or no responders I encounter.
-I always find that when pitching my blogs to brands, I expect about a 10% success rate or less.
+I always find that when pitching my blogs to start working with brands, I expect about a 10% success rate or less.
 So, if you send out 100 pitches to brands and agencies, 10 responses sounds about realistic.
 But that’s 10 brand colabs you just nailed, so it’s well worth the effort.

 You should hear back within a week if the brand is interested, but some emails go into spam folders or get lost, so do send a polite follow up email.
 If you hear nothing after that, I’m afraid it’s probably a no for now.
 Though, that doesn’t stop you from mixing up your pitch a bit, and emailing again in a few months.